SHASHANK616/LeetCode/README.md

 **Problems Solved**
 Here’s a quick overview of the problems I’ve solved so far:

-Total Problems Solved: 30
+Total Problems Solved: 32
-Easy: 22
+Easy: 24
 Medium: 8

-Contributing
+I have solved more questions then shown above (not have updated here yet)* Contributing
 Feel free to submit pull requests with improvements or solutions to problems not yet covered in this repository.
 Make sure to follow the existing file structure and naming conventions.